Algebraically generated groups and their lie algebras

 \subsection{Algebraically generated groups}

-\lab{alg-gen-groups:sec} A first result showing a very strong relation between the Lie algebra of an ind-group and the group itself is the following, see \cite[Proposition~2.2.1(3) and (4)]{FuKr2018On-the-geometry-of}. \begin{prop} Let $\G$ be an ind-group.
-Then the connected component $\G^\circ$ is an algebraic group if and only if $\Lie \G$ is finite dimensional. \end{prop} We will prove a similar statement for so-called {\it algebraically generated subgroups}.
-Let $(G_{i})_{i\in I}$ be a family of connected algebraic subgroups of $\Aut(X)$ where $X$ is an affine variety.
-The subgroup $G\subset \Aut(X)$ generated by the $G_{i}$ is called \emph{algebraically generated} (\cite{ArFlKa2013Flexible-varieties}).
+A first result showing a very strong relation between the Lie algebra of an ind-group and the group itself is the following, see \cite[Proposition~2.2.1(3) and (4)]{FuKr2018On-the-geometry-of}. \begin{prop} Let $\G$ be an ind-group.
+Then the connected component $\G^\circ$ is an algebraic group if and only if $\Lie \G$ is finite dimensional. \end{prop} We will prove a similar statement for so-called algebraically generated groups, see \cite{ArFlKa2013Flexible-varieties}.
+Let $(G_{i})_{i\in I}$ be a family of connected algebraic subgroups of an ind-group $\G$.
+The subgroup $G\subset \G$ generated by the $G_{i}$ will be called {\it algebraically generated} (Definition~\ref{AGgroup.def}).

-Let $L \subset \VF(X)$ be the Lie subalgebra generated by the Lie algebras $\Lie G_{i}$.
-We will see in Theorem~\ref{main1.thm} that $L$ is invariant under the action of $G$ and of the closure $\overline{G}$.
-This implies that $L \subset \Lie\overline{G}$ is an ideal.
+Let $L(G) \subset \Lie\G$ be the Lie subalgebra generated by the Lie algebras $\Lie G_{i}$.
+We will see in Theorem~\ref{main1.thm} that $L(G)$ is invariant under the action of $G$ and of the closure $\overline{G}$.
+This implies that $L(G) \subset \Lie\overline{G}$ is an ideal.